DiligentGraphics/DiligentEngine/README.md

 on iOS, and Diligent Engine links directly with MoltenVK dynamic library that implements Vulkan on Metal.
 Note that iOS simulator does not currently support Metal, and MoltenVK libraries are only available for arm64 architecture.
-To enable Vulkan in Diligent Engine on iOS, specify the path to Vulkan SDK when running CMake, for example (assuming that Vulan SDK is installed at `/LunarG/vulkansdk-macos`):
+To enable Vulkan in Diligent Engine on iOS, specify the path to Vulkan SDK when running CMake, for example (assuming that Vulkan SDK is installed at `/LunarG/vulkansdk-macos`):

 ```cmake
 cmake -DCMAKE_TOOLCHAIN_FILE=DiligentCore/ios.toolchain.cmake -DIOS_PLATFORM=OS64 -DIOS_ARCH=arm64 -DVULKAN_SDK=/LunarG/vulkansdk-macos -H. -Bcmk_build/IOS -GXcode